Platyoides: Behaviour

 A distinctive feature of the behaviour of the genus Platyoides is a unique adaptation.
 The genus is a product of its sub-Saharan environment and has developed an extreme flattening of their back and abdomen.
 The flattening of the body is an adaptation that allows the genus Platyoides to living under bark and in small cracks.

 Many specimens of the genus have been found in these areas and has become a distinctive feature of the species’ natural history.
 Despite being a nocturnal species, the carapace orange that follows a number of the main body features of the genus including the abdomen and legs.
 This colour aids in camouflage for the species as the colour is similar to that of the robust, sandy environment.

 Distribution and habitat

 The genus Platyoides is found in sub-Saharan Africa and the surrounding islands it entails including Madagascar, Reunion, Aldabra and the Canary Islands.

 The genus Platyoides is nocturnal.
 If a species such as the genus Platyoides is nocturnal they become their most active in the evenings throughout the night and find relief during the day.
-All animals including the 'Platyoide genus need to have an element of withdrawal from activity to drop their metabolic rate.
+All animals including the 'Platyoides genus need to have an element of withdrawal from activity to drop their metabolic rate.

 There is little evidence to suggest what the length of the inactivity period is.
 Spiders that hunt for prey during the daylight are species that tend to rely on their eyesight as opposed to their webs and traps.
 The taxonomic position of the genus and the interrelationships the genus Platyoides shares with other genus’ is often questioned.

 Other species exist in the Canary Islands, however no species similar to the genus Platyoides exist north of Africa.
-It has been deemed by arachnologist Noman Platnick that the genus is old and a substantial element of the species diversification occurred prior to Madagascar separating from continental Africa.
+It has been deemed by arachnologist Norman I. Platnick that the genus is old and a substantial element of the species diversification occurred prior to Madagascar separating from continental Africa.